ga-wdi-curriculum/wdi-intro/readme.md

   - **Question**: Why would we do this?
   - **Answer**: Work/Life Balance.
 - Feel free to send any messages to us and we'll reach out to you the next day.
-- Should you have a logistical question, you may contact Andy Kim
-  - He is the **Student Communication Manager** for your cohort

 ### Garnet

 Demo [Garnet](garnet.wdidc.org)

-# Perks and Incentives (Tyler, 10 minutes, til 10:40)
+# Perks and Incentives (10 minutes, til 10:40)

-Note that everything I'm about to talk about is detailed in the `ga-dc/wdi9` repository on Github.
+Note that everything I'm about to talk about is detailed in the WDI repository on Github.
 I'm just highlighting some things here.

 Please ask your squad instructor if you have any questions.
 It's really